SystemsApproach/5G/preface.rst

 Preface
 =======

-The transition to 5G is happening, and unless you’ve been living under a rock, you’ve surely heard the hype.
-But if you are like 99% of the CS-trained, systems-oriented, cloud-savvy, IETF-participating people in the world, the cellular network is largely a mystery.
+The transition to 5G is happening, and unless you’ve been actively trying to ignore it, you’ve likely heard the hype.
+But if you are like 99% of the CS-trained, systems-oriented, cloud-savvy, code-writing, IETF-participating people in the world, the cellular network is largely a mystery.
 You know it’s an important technology used in the last mile to connect people to the Internet, but you’ve otherwise abstracted it out of your scope-of-concerns.

 The important thing to understand about 5G is that it implies much more than a generational upgrade in bandwidth.
 It involves transformative changes that blur the line between the access network and the cloud.
-And it will encompass enough value that it has the potential to turn the “Access-as-part-of-Internet” perspective on its head.
+And it will encompass enough value that it has the potential to turn the “Access-as-frontent-to-Internet” perspective on its head.
 We will just as likely be talking about “Internet-as-backend-to-Access” ten years from now.